 There are tons of options out there.
-Some moms choose organic formulas, as they want to be extra careful about pesticides.
-Some mamas are even sourcing formulas from European countries since they don't include synthetic ingredients like those found in the United States (note that this option can be quite expensive).
+Some moms choose organic baby formulas, as they want to be extra careful about pesticides.
 Your pediatrician can give you guidance on what the best formula for your baby is.

 Once a bottle of formula has been prepared, it should be stored in the refrigerator and used within 24 hours.
-Once the baby has eaten from the bottle, though, it should be discarded within an hour.
+Once the baby has eaten from the bottle, though, it should be discarded within 2 hours.

 Can I combine breast milk with formula in the same bottle?

-It's okay to combine breast milk and formula in the same bottle—it doesn't have to be one or the other).
+It’s OK to combine breast milk and formula in the same bottle—it doesn’t have to be one or the other.